Apply for Fall 2020 on November 15, 2019!

 $5000 Diversity Scholarship for School Year 2019-2020

 CIIS is a university deeply committed to diversity, inclusion, and advocating for social justice.
 The university, guided by these principles, is offering forty $5,000 Diversity Scholarships for the academic year 2019-2020.
 In line with our institutional mission of embracing traditions that enhance social and political liberation, these scholarships are intended to support the recruitment of a diverse student body, particularly students historically underrepresented in higher education.
-Apply for the Fall 2019 semester by June 15, 2019 via this application link below.
+Apply for the spring 2020 semester by November 15, 2019 via this application link below.
 Start the Diversity Scholarship application now!